STAR-RG/practical_testing_book/intro.md

 This is a book about Software Testing.

+Highlights:

-- The book uses Jupyter Notebooks for increased interaction.
-For example, the reader can change the code (if she wants) and observe the outputs.
+- The book uses [Jupyter Notebooks](https://jupyter.org/) for increased interaction with the reader.
+With those notebooks, the reader will be able to execute code and observe outputs and and will be able to change the code (if she wants) to observe impact of the change.

 - The book adopts a minimalistic principle.
-Less text.
-More tutorials, quizzes, and exercises.
+Less text and More tutorials, quizzes, and exercises.

 - The book is for anyone with basic experience in programming.

-- The code in the book is in Python.
-We chose Python for its popularity.
+- The Programming Languagge the book adopts is Python.
+Our choice was based on language popularity.

 This book is developed by the community to the community.